Enterprise Connectivity Solutions

-To connect the New Enterprise, it is becoming widely accepted that a “bottom-up” approach be implemented for service oriented architecture (SOA).
+A better connectivity strategy is a “bottom-up” approach.
 Unlike its more complicated counterpart, the “top-down” approach, bottom-up delivery of service oriented architecture thinks big but starts small by taking smaller delivery steps and measuring success.
 The top-down approach to SOA implementation was declared dead due to its inefficient, expensive, and burdensome rip and replace methods.
 It did, however, pave the way for better understanding of APIs and bottom-up SOA.
 The fundamentals of the SOA approach - loose coupling, discoverable interfaces, and reusable services - have evolved to become the central elements of API strategies.

-Application programming interfaces are valuable components for businesses as they enable reuse internally and provide access to external services that enable innovation such as telephony, facial recognition, prediction, or recommendations.
+Application programming interfaces (APIs) are rising in value to businesses as they enable reuse internally and provide access to external services that enable innovation such as telephony, facial recognition, prediction, or recommendations.
 These APIs provide new functionality that businesses can bring into their applications to create a better user experience.
 Moreover, they allow enterprises to decouple complex systems through simple API interfaces and allow other users to consume them.
-APIs provide a new level of interactivity and a better way for developers to consume and use services behind a well defined interface.
+APIs provide a new level of interactivity and a better way for developers to consume and use services behind a well-defined interface.
 Now, enterprises face the difficulty of figuring out how to manage, govern, and control APIs in a centralized location.

-To help deliver on the promise of service orientation, MuleSoft offers the Anypoint Platform - a next generation platform to connect the New Enterprise.
-The Anypoint Platform not only integrates applications, but helps businesses with API management, governance, and creation through a robust set of interwoven components.
+To help deliver on the promise of service orientation, MuleSoft offers Anypoint Platform - a next generation integration platform.
+Anypoint Platform not only integrates applications, but helps businesses with API development, API management, and governance.
 MuleSoft provides a unified platform to create connectivity both on-premises and in the cloud - helping businesses get started no matter where they are along the cloud continuum.
 Integrating backend systems with their applications in the cloud is crucial, as most enterprises still maintain 99% of their data on-premises - much of it remaining locked up in legacy systems and applications.

-The New Enterprise is a product of major market trends - SaaS, mobile, social, big data - all hitting the enterprise at once.
+Businesses today are reacting to a number of trends - SaaS, mobile, social, big data - all hitting the enterprise at once.
 It’s an opportunity to re-evaluate the way systems are connected and the way consumers are engaged.
 The companies that overcome the challenge of a highly fragmented enterprise and connect numerous endpoints, legacy systems, SaaS applications, and deliver APIs consumed by mobile applications, will be the ones that succeed.
-A wave of change is forcing CIOs to look past integration and think about how evolve their business to best compete in the future.
-The way to compete is to connect SaaS, to reach consumers on appropriate devices, and most importantly, to loosely couple business infrastructures to respond more quickly to change - and that is what the Anypoint Platform delivers.
+A wave of change is forcing CIOs to look past integration and think about how to evolve their business to best compete in the future.
+The way to compete is to connect SaaS, to reach consumers on appropriate devices, and most importantly, to loosely couple business infrastructures to respond more quickly to change - and that is what Anypoint Platform delivers.

-Learn more about the Anypoint Platform, its components and how it can help connect your enterprise.
+Learn more about Anypoint Platform and how it can help connect your enterprise.

 1 Clarke, Philip, and Matt Craig.
 Nemertes.
 Rep. The Nemertes Research Group Inc, 29 Jan.
 2013.
 Web.